tech-takkwatanabe/laravel-api-docker-sample/README.md

 - **Excluded view-related packages**: Dependencies such as `laravel/ui` or frontend scaffolding tools are not installed.
 - **Updated `bootstrap/app.php`**: Configured to handle all requests as API responses.
 - **Configured `nginx` for API-only behavior**: Ensured all requests are routed through Laravel.
+- **Configured SSL certificates with `mkcert`**: The project is set up to use HTTPS, so you need to install mkcert to generate local certificates.

 ### How to Use
 1. Clone the repository: